Oleksiy Kartunov: Career

-Scientific Activities
+Scholarly activities

-He is the author and coauthor of nearly 550 publications (monographs, encyclopedias, textbooks, manuals, articles) over issues of politics, ethnopolitical sciences, information society, methodology of science, etc. In 1985, he published in English the book Enemies of peace and democracy.
+He is the author and coauthor of nearly 550 publications (monographs, encyclopedias, textbooks, manuals, articles) on issues of politics, ethnopolitical sciences, information society, research methodology, etc. In 1985, he published in English the book Enemies of peace and democracy.

 At the end of the 1980s, Kartunov participated in development of “the Transformation of Humanitarian Education in Ukraine" Program at the order of the Ministry of Higher and Specialized Secondary Education (MHSSE) of the Ukrainian SSR.
 He received an MHSSE of Ukrainian SSR honorary mention for developing and implementing a “Political Science” educational course into the curriculum of Ukrainian universities (1990).

 He is considered a founder of political science in Ukraine and the coauthor of the first study guide on this subject (Political science.
 Course of lections. – K., 1991).
-He is also considered a founder of the new scientific direction and major “ethnopolitology," acknowledged by the Higher Attestation Commission (HAC) of Ukraine, as well as the author of the first Ukrainian study guides and educational courses’ group on this subject (Fundamentals of ethnopolitology.
+He is also considered a founder of the new scholarly direction and major “ethnopolitology," acknowledged by the Higher Attestation Commission (HAC) of Ukraine, as well as the author of the first Ukrainian study guides and educational courses’ group on this subject (Fundamentals of ethnopolitology.
 Notes of lectures of special course – K., 1992; Introduction to ethnopolitology – K., 1999; Western concepts of ethnicity, nation and nationalism – K., 2007).
 In 1999 he was nominated as a laureate of the Ukrainian State Science and Technology Award.

 Kartunov is a member of scientific-expert board of socio-economic development issues of Cabinet of Ministers of Ukraine.
 He remains a member of specialized scientific councils on doctorate and candidate dissertations' defense, namely: the National Academy of Public Administration of the President of Ukraine, Yuriy Fedkovych Chernivtsi National University, V.M.
 Koretsky Institute of State and Law of National Academy of Sciences of Ukraine, the National Pedagogical Dragomanov University.
 He is a member of editorial board of the following magazines: Scientific Bulletin of Diplomatic Academy of Ukraine, Political Management, NaUKMA Scientific Notes.
 Series: Political sciences, etc.